Doctor Zhivago (novel): Part 3

 In November 1911, Anna Ivanovna Gromeko becomes seriously ill with pneumonia.
 At this time, Yuri, Misha, and Tonya are studying to be a doctor, philologist, and lawyer respectively.
-Yuri learns that his father had a child, a boy named Evgraf, by Princess Stolbunova-Enrizzi.
+Yuri learns that his father had a child, a boy named Yevgraf, by Princess Stolbunova-Enrizzi.

 The narrative returns to the Spring of 1906.
 Lara is increasingly tormented by Komarovsky's control over her, which has now been going on for six months.
 In order to get away from him, she asks her classmate and friend Nadya Laurentovna Kologrivov to help her find work as a tutor.
 Nadya says she can work for Nadya's own family because her parents happen to be looking for a tutor for her sister Lipa.
 Lara spends more than three years working as a governess for the Kologrivovs.
 Lara admires the Kologrivovs, and they love her as if she were their own child.
 In her fourth year with the Kologrivovs, Lara is visited by her brother Rodya.
 He needs 700 rubles to cover a debt.
 Lara says she will try to get the money, and in exchange demands Rodya's cadet revolver along with some cartridges.
 She obtains the money from Kologrivov.
 She does not pay the money back, because she uses her wages to help support her boyfriend Pasha Antipov (see above) and his father (who lives in exile), without Pasha's knowledge.